zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

+I don't mind people being blunt.
 As for your contention that the `PrimeGenerator` was over decomposed, I decomposed it into 8 small functions.
 You decomposed your solution (below) into seven commented sections.
 So I'm not sure your argument holds a lot of water.  ;-)

 **JOHN:**

-We already discussed this (it isn't just how many pieces there are, but how they are arranged); I refer readers to the preceding discussion related to the Gettysburg Address.
+We already discussed this (it isn't just how many pieces there are, but how they are arranged);

+**UB:**

+I like the way I arranged it because it follows the principle of functional decomposition:  Higher level policies should be above lower level details.

 ## Comments